-Section 1.4 We must give you information about the plan, its network of providers, and your covered services information in languages other than English and in large print or other alternate formats.)
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

-As a member of Elderplan Extra Help (HMO), you have the right to get several kinds of information from us.
+As a member of Elderplan Assist (HMO IE-SNP), you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
-This includes getting the
+This includes getting the information in languages other than English and in large print or other alternate formats.)